splunk/addonfactory-ucc-generator/docs/contributing.md

 ## Building TA with the Local Version of UCC

-UCC is a tool for Technical Add-ons (TAs), so it's important to test TA generation while developing UCC locally.
+UCC is a tool for Technology Add-ons (TAs), so it's important to test TA generation while developing UCC locally.

 ### Overview